-3.1 Senior Management
+7. Senior Management Remuneration

-For the purposes of this Remuneration Statement, references to 'Senior Management' shall mean the Chief Executive Officer, the Chief Operations Officer and the Financial Controller.

-The Chief Executive Officer is responsible to carry out regular reviews of the compensation structure pertaining to senior management in the light of the Group's performance, economic situation and market trends.
+For the purposes of this Remuneration Report, "Senior Management" shall mean the Chief Executive Officer, the Chief Operating Officer and the Financial Controller.
+The Chief Executive Officer is responsible for carrying out regular reviews of the compensation structure pertaining to senior management in the light of the Group's performance, economic situation and market trends.
 One of the main objectives is to recruit and retain executives of high professional standards and competence who can enhance the Group's performance and assure the best operational and administrative practices.